is the story of Boris Hagelin, a brilliant engineer, and

 nine months.
 This was only the tip of the iceberg.

-a close cooperation between Boris Hagelin, founder of
+documents showed a close cooperation between Boris

-Their 1950's gentlemen's agreement ensured that Boris
+gentlemen's agreement ensured that Boris Hagelin would

-Hagelin would sell to "questionable states"
+only sell crypto machines to "questionable

-decrypted by NSA.
-The Gentlemen's Agreement seemed to
+instructions.
+The Gentlemen's Agreement seemed to extend

 Journalists from German television ZDF

-and American newspaper The Washington Post uncovered
+and American newspaper The Washington Post uncovered the

-BND (Bundesnachrichtendienst, West-German Federal
+(Bundesnachrichtendienst, West-German Federal

 Intelligence Service) joint-purchased and took full